apachecn/pytorch-doc-zh/docs/1.0/nn.md

 ![](img/0a16102d9320f70f18d7c8b152000489.jpg)

 This is used for measuring the error of a reconstruction in for example an auto-encoder.
-Note that the targets &lt;cite&gt;t[i]&lt;/cite&gt; should be numbers between 0 and 1.
+Note that the targets `t[i]` should be numbers between 0 and 1.

 It’s possible to trade off recall and precision by adding weights to positive examples.
 In this case the loss can be described as: